carlostxm/react-redux-ts-example/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+It's been refactored from the original [Redux Toolkit](https://redux-toolkit.js.org/) template to a manual [Redux](https://redux.js.org/) configuration.

 ## Available Scripts